-Why do some landscaping businesses become successful while others bite the dust?
+Why do some landscaping businesses become successful while others fail to ever truly take off?

 As the landscaping industry is heavily reliant on the health of housing and property markets, characterized by localities and the personal interests and spending habits of property owners, finding a non-subjective locus of success and failure seems hopeless at a first glance.